elimbaum/elimbaum.github.io/readme.md

 HTTPS certificate is from Let's Encrypt via Github pages.

 I am hosting this on `elibaum.com`, with a DNS ALIAS for `www`.
 However, there is a [known issues][3] with Github Pages that causes navigation to `www` to show a security error: basically, Github is _only_ generating a certificate for `elibaum.com`, not `www.elibaum.com`; the latter returns a certificate for `www.github.com`, instead.
-(The redirect works fine for http, and returns `301 Moved Permanently`, so browswers should cache the redirect...)
+(The redirect works fine for http, and returns `301 Moved Permanently`, so browsers should cache the redirect...)

 <s>Ah, shoot.
 Just realized trying to run the website from `elibaum.com` means that my email forwarding won't work (since namecheap is providing the email forward).</s>